North Carolina is home to more than 40 different types of wetlands— including saltwater, brackish tidal, and freshwater wetlands.

 Our history in North Carolina begins in 1997, when Environmental Banc & Exchange, LLC (EBX), now RES, began as a firm specializing in the protection and restoration of rare, diminishing, and degraded ecosystems and resources.

 Today, RES is the largest private mitigation provider in North Carolina.
-Collaborating with private and public clients, we develop and supply ecological offsets to help companies obtain required permits for unavoidable project related impacts to wetlands, streams, and habitats.
+Collaborating with private and public clients, we develop and supply ecological offsets to help companies obtain required permits for unavoidable project-related impacts on wetlands, streams, and habitats.

 RES in North Carolina